kubedb/docs/docs/guides/pgbouncer/virtual_secret/index.md

 ---
-title: Virtual Secret Guide Postgres
+title: Virtual Secret PgBouncer
 menu:
   docs_{{ .version }}:
-    identifier: pg-virtual-secret-guide
+    identifier: pb-virtualsecret
-    name: Virtual Secret Guide
+    name: Virtual Secret
-    parent: guides-postgres-virtual-secret
+    parent: pb-pgbouncer-guides
-    weight: 10
+    weight: 170
 menu_name: docs_{{ .version }}
 ---

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Virtual Secrets For Postgres: Secure Kubernetes Secrets
+# Virtual Secrets For Pgbouncer: Secure Kubernetes Secrets
 KubeDB's Virtual Secrets feature enhances the security of your database credentials by allowing you to use external secret management systems instead of storing sensitive information directly in Kubernetes Secrets.
-This guide will walk you through the steps to set up and use Virtual Secrets with your Postgres database in KubeDB.
+This guide will walk you through the steps to set up and use Virtual Secrets with your Pgbouncer database in KubeDB.

 ## Virtual Secrets Design
 `Virtual Secrets` extends Kubernetes by introducing a new `Secret` resource under the `virtual-secrets.dev` API group.
 From a user perspective, it behaves similarly to the native Kubernetes Secret resource, providing familiar workflows for managing sensitive data.
 Unlike standard Kubernetes Secrets, Virtual Secrets does not store secret data in `etcd`.
 Instead, it securely stores the actual secret data in an `external secret manager`, ensuring enhanced security and compliance.

 The Virtual Secret resource is structured into two distinct components: